Introduction to Machine Learning for the Sciences: Structuring Data without Neural Networks

 \subsection{Clustering algorithms: the example of $k$-means}

 All of PCA, kernel-PCA and t-SNE may or may not deliver a visualization of the dataset, where clusters emerge.
 They all leave it to the observer to identify these possible clusters.
-In this section, we want to introduce an algorithm that actually clusters data, i.e., it will sort any data point into one of $k$ clusters.
-Here the desired number of clusters $k$ is fixed a priori by us.
-This is a weakness but may be compensated by running the algorithm with different values of $k$ and asses where the performance is best.
+In this section, we want to introduce an algorithm that actually clusters data, in other words, it will assign any data point to one of $k$ clusters.
+Here, the desired number of clusters $k$ is fixed a priori by us.
+This is a weakness but may be compensated by running the algorithm with different values of $k$ and assess, where the performance is best.

-We will exemplify a simple clustering algorithm that goes by the name $k$-means.
-The algorithm is iterative.
+We will exemplify a simple iterative clustering algorithm that goes by the name $k$-means.
 The key idea is that data points are assigned to clusters such that the squared distances between the data points belonging to one cluster and the centroid of the cluster is minimized.
 The centroid is defined as the arithmetic mean of all data points in a cluster.

-This description already suggests, that we will again minimize a loss function (or maximize an expectation function, which just differs in the overall sign from the loss function).
+This description already suggests that we will again minimize a loss function (or maximize an expectation function, which just differs in the overall sign from the loss function).
 Suppose we are given an assignment of datapoints $\bm{x}_i$ to clusters $j=1,\cdots, k$ that is represented by

 Then the loss function is given by